-When downloading a file it is first downloaded by the LANCOM R&S® Unified Firewall and only sent to the end device after a negative scan.
-During this process the download on the LANCOM R&S® Unified Firewall takes place with full speed.
-Meanwhile the LANCOM R&S® Unified Firewall sends a data stream with very low bandwith to the end device in order to keep the download alive.
-After finishing the process on the LANCOM R&S® Unified Firewall the file is sent to the end device with full speed.
+When downloading a file it is first downloaded by the LANCOM R&S®Unified Firewall and only sent to the end device after a negative scan.
+During this process the download on the LANCOM R&S®Unified Firewall takes place with full speed.
+Meanwhile the LANCOM R&S®Unified Firewall sends a data stream with very low bandwith to the end device in order to keep the download alive.
+After finishing the process on the LANCOM R&S®Unified Firewall the file is sent to the end device with full speed.
 Especially with large downloads this can lead to the impression, that the download speed is too low and there could be a performance issue.
 However this is a completely normal process.

-Input field Description Scan archived files This check box is selected by default.
-Clear the check box if you do not want the virus scanner to check archived files for viruses.
-Enable Cloud Scan This check box is not selected by default.
-Activate the check box to allow the scanning of files on Avira Protection Cloud.
-If the local antivirus application does not identify a file as a threat but as a risk, the file hashed and will be sent to the Avira Protection Cloud.
-If the hash is known, this informati is sent back as a result If the hash is unknown, the file is uploaded to the Avira Protection Cloud and checked.
-This comparison only happens if the local antivirus application assesses the file's risk class as sufficiently high.
-Heuristic Analysis Select the depth of the heuristic analysis from the drop-down list.
-Binary files are checked for code whose characteristics resemble those of viruses, or if they could cause any other kind of damage.
-In that way, virus sub-categories can be detected, even iif they have no signature of their own.
+Input field Description Enable Cloud Scan This check box is not selected by default.
+Activate the check box to allow the scanning of files on Bitdefender Cloud.
+If a file is not identified as a threat by the local antivirus application, but is classified as a risk, a hash and some anonymous meta information of the file, as well as details of the local scan of the file, are sent to the Bitdefender Cloud.
+If the hash is known, this information is sent back as a result.
+If the hash is unknown and it is an executable file, the file is uploaded to the Bitdefender Cloud and checked.

+Input field Description This comparison only happens if the local antivirus application assesses the file's risk class as sufficiently high.